Skip to main content

 Annual Faculty Awards

-This annual award is given by the SLCC Foundation Board to recognize true excellence in professional educators.
+This annual award is given by the SLCC Foundation Board to recognize outstanding performance in teaching at Salt Lake Community College by both full-time and adjunct faculty.

 Process